paqtcom/graphite-design-system-site/README.md

 ### Nuxt Content

-The layout is based or inpired on [Nuxt Content](https://content.nuxtjs.org/).
+The layout is based or inspired on [Nuxt Content](https://content.nuxtjs.org/).

 ```
 MIT License